Christopher Knight (actor): Early life and work

+Career

 The Brady Bunch and other roles

 Before the Brady Bunch series, Knight had some small television roles, including an appearance on the first season of Mannix, in a 1967 episode called "Coffin for a Clown".
 In 1969, Knight was cast as middle son Peter Brady on the ABC sitcom The Brady Bunch, which ran until 1974.
 He was also the voice of Peter in the ABC Saturday morning cartoon The Brady Kids (1972–74).

 After the end of the Brady Bunch, Knight's acting career consisted mostly of making guest appearances on other television shows (Happy Days, The Love Boat), and occasional film roles (Just You and Me, Kid, Curfew, Good Girls Don't, The Doom Generation, and Nowhere).
 He reunited with his former Brady costars in several subsequent series, including The Brady Bunch Hour (1976–77), the TV movie The Brady Girls Get Married (1981), the holiday TV movie A Very Brady Christmas (1988), and the drama The Bradys (1990).
 He also had a cameo role as a coach in the film The Brady Bunch Movie (1995).

 Computer career

-In 1988, Knight, a self-described "geek", left acting to pursue a business career in the computer industry.
-He got a job as an account sales manager for Martec, Inc. and landed that company's first million-dollar sales deal within his first 18 months on the job, for which he was named Employee of the Year.
-In 1989, he was named Vice President of Design System Marketing and Sales at New Image Industry.
+In 1988, Knight, a self-described "geek", left acting for the information technology business.
+He was an account sales manager for Martec, Inc., and then Vice President of Design System Marketing and Sales at New Image Industry.
+In 1991, he co-founded Visual Software, and in 1995, he founded Kidwise Learningware.
+He subsequently worked for Adesso and iXMicro.

-In 1991, he co-founded Visual Software, a pioneering 3D graphics company.
-In 1995, he founded Kidwise Learningware, a company that manufactures interactive educational products.
-In 1996, he joined the keyboard manufacturer Adesso, and in 1997, he became Vice President of Marketing at iXMicro, a video hardware company.
 In 1998, he founded his own TV tuner company, Eskape Labs; it was purchased by Hauppauge Computer Works in 2000.